dfbarrero/aiCourse/assignments/planning/r2p2-pddl.md

    python r2p2.py --scenario ../conf/scenario-planning.json

+   (make sure you are using the scenario "res/test.png" by properly initialiting the "stage" variable in that file)

 2. Edit the "robot.json" file in the "conf" folder and modify the values according to the predicates used in your problem.
 For example:

    "battery" : 100      --> (= (battery-capacity robot) 100)